shipyardapp/Shipyard-Documentation/docs/blueprint-library/dbt-cloud/dbt-cloud-authorization.md

 # dbt Cloud Authorization

 To get started with any dbt Cloud Blueprints, you will need to create an Service Token.
-This Service Token is a secure way for Shipyard to access dbt Cloud and will be required for **every** dbt Cloud Blueprint.
+This Service Token is a secure way for Platform to access dbt Cloud and will be required for **every** dbt Cloud Blueprint.

 ## Create a dbt Cloud Service Token
 1. Navigate to your organization's instance of [dbt Cloud](https://cloud.getdbt.com)